-The Hut Point site is one of the principal sites of early human activity in Antarctica.
+Cape Royds is one of the principal areas of early human activity in Antarctica.
 It is an important symbol of the Heroic Age of Antarctic exploration and, as such, has considerable historical significance.
-Some of the earliest advances in the study of earth sciences, meteorology, flora and fauna in Antarctica are associated with the Discovery Expedition based at this site.
+Some of the earliest advances in the study of earth sciences, meteorology, flora and fauna in Antarctica are associated with the Nimrod Expedition which was based at this site.
 The history of these activities and the contribution they have made to the understanding and awareness of Antarctica give this Area significant scientific, aesthetic and historic value.